The Nauka multi-purpose module, MLM,

 Photos released on Sept.
 24, 2012, show fit checks of the FGB-2 module and its launch vehicle fairing.
 Credit: GKNPTs Khrunichev

-MLM Nauka module arrives to RKK Energia's KIS test facility in Korolev on Dec.
+The MLM Nauka module arrives at RKK Energia's Checkout and Testing Station, KIS, in Korolev on Dec.
 14, 2012.
 Credit: RKK Energia